Centre for Economic and Social Studies: Publications

-Appreciation and Recognitions
+Recognition

 Its activities are expanded beyond the state of Andhra Pradesh and cover other areas of the country.
 The Centre is recognized as an institute for advanced research in social sciences by the University of Hyderabad and Osmania University.
 The Indian Council of Social Science Research (ICSSR) (Ministry of Human Resource Development, Government of India), in appreciation of its role in promotion of research and training, recognized this centre as a national institute in the year 1986 and included the Centre in its network of institutions.